*Always consult a doctor before starting a new workout regimen. We are not responsible for any injury that may occur on your journey to health.

 This is a good start, very simple, open, and to the public.
 It comes from the Theravada Buddhist tradition.
 My wife is Thai and a good meditator.
-She uses this method and lives by the 5 precepts: Do not kill, Do not steal, do not commit adultery, do not use harsh words on others, and do not use intoxicants.
+She uses this method and lives by the 5 precepts: Do not kill, do not steal, do not cheat, do not use harsh words on others, and do not use intoxicants.

 The key to successful Vipassana will be mastering the health of the body, providing nourishment to your internal energy prana, taming the conscious mind, and abiding in the state of awareness that is both empty and luminous.

 If you are new to meditation, we believe this sample link here can help: Vipassana is a simple non-religious practice to observe breathing and calm the mind as best choice for true beginners.
 Sometimes called mindfulness meditation, because it uses mindfulness and calm to allow the mind to observe the changes in body and mind thus creating insight into your true nature of reality.